-The VTA has joined with other representative groups to petition the Commonwealth Government for a unified, national approach to COVID testing requirements for linehaul interstate heavy vehicle drivers.
+The VTA has joined with other representative groups across Australia, to petition the Commonwealth Government for a unified, national approach to COVID testing requirements for linehaul interstate heavy vehicle drivers.

 Current testing regimes vary from two-day, three-day and weekly testing cycles.
 The weekly cycles of testing can be met within the industry but the shorter cycles are proving difficult to meet due to issues including fatigue management, testing locations and personal intrusion.

 Groups are calling for uniformity across testing regimes and propose that drivers self-test every 2 or 3 days using the Ellume-type rapid testing process, alternating with a standard COVID test through a registered testing laboratory on a weekly basis.